I love reading and writing. I came to writing late in life and discovered a world where I feel like a fish in the water.

 The December solstice can be on December 20, 21, 22, or 23 in the Northern Hemisphere.
 The first day of winter is the shortest and darkest day of the year.
 This day is known as the winter solstice.

 The winter solstice time is a gradual return of light.
-For people in general and for yogis and yoginis in particular, the winter solstice is the time to find the inner light to strengthen their intentions for the coming year.
+For people in general, and for those committed to yoga in particular, the winter solstice is the time to find the inner light to strengthen their intentions for the coming year.

 Find Your Inner Light